openstack-archive/sahara-specs/specs/kilo/spec-repo-backlog-refactor.rst

 * Create the backlog directory and documentation.
 * Clean up the juno directory.
-* Add references to backlog in the contributing documenation.
+* Add references to backlog in the contributing documentation.

 Dependencies